Britney Spears appears to address documentary about her life

 Spears, who has sold more than 100 million records worldwide, has not performed live since October 2018.
 She cancelled a much-anticipated Las Vegas residency in early 2019.

-Spears has two sons sons, Preston, 15, and Jayden, 14, with ex-husband Kevin Federline.
+Spears has two sons, Preston, 15, and Jayden, 14, with ex-husband Kevin Federline.